Abortion is Healthcare

-4. Because having no choices kills:
+- Because having no choices kills.

 Unsafe and illegal abortions kill.
 Currently around half of all abortions performed across the world are what is termed “back-street” abortions.
 These are illegal, unsafe and/or unhygienic abortions often performed by individuals who are not medical professionals.

-5. Because there is strength in solidarity:
+- Because there is strength in solidarity.

 The ongoing fight for abortion rights continues on with the incredible efforts by campaigners and activists at home and across the world.
 Their tireless work proves that real change is indeed possible.
 With an ever-growing movement our solidarity is now more important than ever.

-This blog was updated on 30th October 2020
+This blog was updated on 23rd September 2021